daryllcapistrano/Game-of-SKATE/README.md

-I build this simple application to learn about React Hooks and incorporate something I am also passionate about.
+I build this simple application to learn about React Hooks and incorporate something I am passionate about.

 The game of S.K.A.T.E. is based on the old basketball game H.O.R.S.E. and was first played in the 70’s by vert skateboarding legends Neil Blender, and John Lucero.
 Later it was adopted to street skating and made famous by